lamarent/ai-note/docs/context/knowledge-base/decisions.md

 | 2023-08-28 | Use React Testing Library | Test behaviors, not implementation | Enzyme                 | More maintainable tests          |
 | 2023-08-28 | Mock AI services in tests | Predictable test environment       | Real API calls         | Faster, more reliable tests      |

+## 2024-04-29: Database Implementation with Prisma and Cloudflare D1

+**Decision**: Use Prisma ORM with the D1 driver adapter for database access

+**Context**:

+- We need a database solution compatible with Cloudflare Workers
+- We want type-safe database access with good developer experience
+- We want to use a modern ORM that supports migrations and schema management

+**Alternatives Considered**:

+1. Direct D1 SQL queries
+2. Drizzle ORM
+3. TypeORM (limited support for edge)

+**Reasons for Choice**:

+- Prisma provides excellent TypeScript integration and type safety
+- The D1 adapter allows seamless integration with Cloudflare Workers
+- Prisma's schema-first approach aligns with our development philosophy
+- Migrations can be managed using standard D1 migration tools

+**Implementation Notes**:

+- Created a separate `database` package in the monorepo
+- Used the SQLite dialect for D1 compatibility
+- Implemented a client factory function for use in Workers
+- Created SQL migrations that can be applied with Wrangler

+**Limitations/Risks**:

+- Driver adapter for D1 is relatively new and may have limitations
+- Need to maintain separate SQL migrations instead of using Prisma Migrate directly
+- SQLite dialect limitations compared to PostgreSQL

 ---

 _Last updated: 2025-04-15_